jax-ml/jax/docs/new_docs/201/index.rst

 **The core arc**, meant to be read in order, runs from compiling on one device to programming many:

-1. :doc:`jit` — just-in-time compilation with :func:`jax.jit`: how it works,
+1. :doc:`jit` — how :func:`jax.jit` works and how to use it well: tracing
-   tracing and retracing, static arguments, caching, in-place updates with refs and buffer donation, and asynchronous dispatch.
+   and retracing, static arguments, caching, in-place updates with refs and buffer donation, and asynchronous dispatch.
-2. :doc:`aot` — ahead-of-time lowering and compilation, for inspecting or controlling each stage of the ``jit`` pipeline.
+2. :doc:`aot` — inspecting or controlling each stage of the ``jit`` pipeline.
 3. :doc:`control-flow` — expressing conditionals and loops so they can be
    compiled: constraints on Python control flow under ``jit``, and the structured alternatives like ``lax.cond`` and ``lax.scan``.
 4. :doc:`placement` — where arrays live: meshes as the unit of placement (single-device meshes included), committed vs. uncommitted arrays, and moving data between meshes.
-5. :doc:`sharding` — distributed arrays and automatic parallelization: the
-   global-view programming model that scales one program to many devices, plus its zoomed-in sibling, device-local layout.
+5. :doc:`sharding` — the global-view programming model that scales one program to many devices, sharding as distributed data layout, plus device-local layout.
 6. :doc:`shard-map` — the full tutorial for ``sharding``'s manual mode:
    per-device programming with explicit collectives, for complete control over how computation and communication are partitioned.